Japan pulls ambassador to S. Korea over new "comfort women" statue

 The statue, installed outside the Japanese consulate in the city of Busan by a civic group late last month, represents women procured for the Japanese military's wartime brothels before and during World War II and is of the same design as statues erected outside Japan's embassy in Seoul and in several locations overseas.

-Japan will also recall Yasuhiro Morimoto, its consul general in Busan, halt talks on a planned currency swap and put off high-level economic dialogue with South Korea as part of an "initial" response to the erection of the statue, Chief Cabinet Secretary Yoshihide Suga told a press conference.
+Japan will also recall Yasuhiro Morimoto, its consul general in Busan, halt talks on a planned currency swap and put off high-level economic dialogue with South Korea as part of an "initial" response to erection of the statue, Chief Cabinet Secretary Yoshihide Suga said at a press conference.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.